 California Independent System Operator Corporation (“CAISO”), a California nonprofit public benefit corporation having a principal executive office located at such place in the State of California as the CAISO Governing Board may from time to time designate.

-The EIM Entity and the CAISO are hereinafter referred to as the “Parties.”
+The EIM Sub-Entity and the CAISO are hereinafter referred to as the “Parties.”

 Whereas:

-The Parties named above operate Balancing Authority Areas.

-The EIM Entity provides transmission service in accordance with an open access transmission tariff (“OATT”), including balancing Energy services.
+The EIM Sub-Entity is an electric utility located in an EIM Entity Balancing Authority Area that has been authorized by the EIM Entity for the Balancing Authority Area in which the EIM Sub-Entity is located to participate in the CAISO’s Real-Time Market as an EIM Sub-Entity.

 The CAISO operates the Real-Time Market pursuant to the CAISO Tariff.

-There [are/are not] third party transmission service providers within the EIM Entity Balancing Authority Area that intend to enable Energy Imbalance Market services on their transmission systems.

-The Parties are entering into this Agreement to enable the EIM Entity to participate in the CAISO’s Real-Time Market and to provide Energy Imbalance Market services within the EIM Entity Balancing Authority Area, including Real-Time transfers of Energy among the CAISO Balancing Authority Area and other EIM Entity Balancing Authority Areas.
+The Parties are entering into this Agreement to enable the EIM Sub-Entity to participate in the CAISO’s Real-Time Market.

 NOW THEREFORE, in consideration of the mutual covenants set forth herein, THE PARTIES AGREE as follows: